 - Be intending to study a postgraduate degree in September 2020 (ie. Mmus, MA, PGDip, Artist Diploma)

 - Have lived in the UK for at least 3 consecutive years at the start of the academic year in which they will be supported by the award

 - Be in financial need

-- Demonstrate that they have the musical potential and ambition to create a successful and sustainable career within the musical theatre industry
+- Demonstrate that they have the musical potential and ambition to create a successful and sustainable career within the popular music industry

-Through our Opera Awards, we are unable to fund:
+Through these Awards, we are unable to fund:

 - Non-music performance degrees such as composition, music technology, music education, music therapy, arts administration and music business

 - PhDs, MPhil, DMus, Doctorates

 - Applications from students not intending on studying at the above institutions

 Please contact firstname.lastname@example.org if you are not sure whether you are eligible or if you have any queries regarding our eligibility criteria.